 What is Verbal Communication?

 Our ability to communicate with a language that is based on an organized system of words, rather than merely sounds, is what sets us apart from lower species.
-Not only do we have language, but we also have the technology that enables us to communicate with one another no matter the physical distance.
+Not only do we have language, but we also have the technology that enables us to communicate with one another, no matter the physical distance.

 Why is Verbal Communication Important?

 We use verbal communication to inform, whether it is to inform others of our needs or to impart knowledge.
 Clarification is a key component of verbal communication.

-We can use verbal communication to correct a wrong.
-The power of the words, “I’m sorry,” is often more effective than an action.
-Verbal communication can also be used as a tool of persuasion.
-It creates an opportunity for debate, stimulates thought and creativity, and deepens and creates new relationships.
-Robert M. Krauss in the article, “The Psychology of Verbal Communication,” published in the International Encyclopedia of the Social and Behavioral Sciences in 2002, explains, “A species’ survival depends critically upon its ability to communicate effectively, and the quality of its social life is determined in large measure by how and what it can communicate.”
+In the International Encyclopedia of the Social and Behavioral Sciences article "The Psychology of Verbal Communication," Robert M. Krauss explains, “A species’ survival depends critically upon its ability to communicate effectively, and the quality of its social life is determined in large measure by how and what it can communicate.”

 What is Non-Verbal Communication?

 The meaning behind someone’s words is often entirely different than the literal translation, as is seen in instances of sarcasm and mockery.
 The clothing we wear and the way we design our living space are also forms of non-verbal communication that frequently shape people’s judgments about others, regardless of whether or not the perceptions are true.

 Why is Non-Verbal Communication Important?

-How to Improve Verbal and Non-verbal Communication
+How to Improve Verbal and Non-Verbal Communication

 Take the time to think before you speak to ensure that you articulate yourself clearly.
 Let other people interject and have the floor.
 Allow time for reflection on the subject at hand.